Natixis Has $6.75 Million Position in Hudson Pacific Properties, Inc. (NYSE:HPP)

 Shares of HPP opened at $23.57 on Wednesday.
 The company has a debt-to-equity ratio of 1.07, a quick ratio of 1.58 and a current ratio of 1.58.
 The stock has a 50 day moving average price of $24.78 and a two-hundred day moving average price of $26.06.
 The firm has a market capitalization of $3.59 billion, a P/E ratio of -392.77, a P/E/G ratio of 2.16 and a beta of 0.86.
 Hudson Pacific Properties, Inc. has a 52 week low of $21.97 and a 52 week high of $30.35.

 A number of research analysts have recently issued reports on the company.
-Piper Sandler downgraded Hudson Pacific Properties from an “overweight” rating to a “neutral” rating and dropped their price objective for the company from $38.00 to $28.00 in a research note on Monday, November 29th.
-Wells Fargo & Company downgraded Hudson Pacific Properties from an “overweight” rating to an “equal weight” rating and set a $27.00 price objective on the stock. in a research note on Tuesday, December 14th.
+KeyCorp dropped their price objective on Hudson Pacific Properties from $39.00 to $35.00 and set an “overweight” rating on the stock in a research note on Thursday, October 14th.
+Robert W. Baird downgraded Hudson Pacific Properties from an “outperform” rating to a “neutral” rating and dropped their price objective for the company from $32.00 to $29.00 in a research note on Wednesday, January 12th.
 Mizuho downgraded Hudson Pacific Properties from a “neutral” rating to an “underperform” rating and dropped their price target for the stock from $29.00 to $24.50 in a research note on Thursday, January 20th.
-Robert W. Baird downgraded Hudson Pacific Properties from an “outperform” rating to a “neutral” rating and dropped their price target for the stock from $32.00 to $29.00 in a research note on Wednesday, January 12th.
-Finally, The Goldman Sachs Group dropped their price target on Hudson Pacific Properties from $32.00 to $28.00 in a research note on Thursday, January 27th.
+Morgan Stanley dropped their price target on Hudson Pacific Properties from $24.00 to $22.00 and set an “underweight” rating on the stock in a research note on Tuesday, December 14th.
+Finally, Piper Sandler downgraded Hudson Pacific Properties from an “overweight” rating to a “neutral” rating and dropped their price target for the stock from $38.00 to $28.00 in a research note on Monday, November 29th.
 Three investment analysts have rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of $28.50.

 In other Hudson Pacific Properties news, EVP Christopher James Barton sold 14,671 shares of the business’s stock in a transaction that occurred on Tuesday, December 14th.
 The stock was sold at an average price of $24.63, for a total transaction of $361,346.73.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Insiders own 3.02% of the company’s stock.